emin-grbo/WWDCLounges/index.md

 > To add a little more onto this, even in cases where you will get almost entirely the same behavior between the two, the performance difference will be so minimal that I would strongly suggest prioritizing code readability over performance / memory use to make this decision.
 If Spacer makes it more clear what layout you’re trying to specify, use that, and vice versa.

 But the gist is: they both have their purposes and are extremely efficient from a performance perspective.
-So, you should focus on what your intention is and which reads better or offers the functionality you’re trying to utilize as you construct your hierarchies :slightly_smiling_face:
+So, you should focus on what your intention is and which reads better or offers the functionality you’re trying to utilize as you construct your hierarchies

 ---